AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-attributes-reference/r-is-cat-resmode.md

 ---
 description: Default resampling mode.
 Specifies the default resampling and interpolation attributes to be used for scaling image data.
-seo-description: Default resampling mode.
-Specifies the default resampling and interpolation attributes to be used for scaling image data.
-seo-title: ResMode
 solution: Experience Manager
 title: ResMode
-uuid: 14d184bd-6664-4f8f-b551-a92cb92a0d84
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---